-intellect, ego and senses.
+the intellect, the ego and the senses.

-We will be fearless and worry-less if we let go the idea of want and not want.
+We will be fearless and worry-less if we can let go the idea of want and not want.

-It is the attachment towards the things that we are having now, and also longing for the things that we wish to have and resisting the things that we don’t want to have, which create all those fear and worries in us.
+It is the attachment towards the things that we are having now, and also longing for the things that we wish to have and resisting the things that we don’t want to have, that create all those fear and worries in us.

 For example, if we always wish to have children in our life and we will be so disappointed if we couldn’t conceive a child or worrying if the child will be born with deformity.
 And if we don’t like to have children in our life, we will be having resistance or tension and so afraid of having a child.
 And if the partner accidentally got pregnant, we will be so troubled and unhappy.